qooxdoo/qooxdoo/docs/development/library_custom.md

 ### Make it known to the Compiler

-You need to make the new library known to the existing application so it knows where to look for resources.
+You need to make the new library known to the existing application, so it knows where to look for resources.
 You can do this in two ways:

 1. Add the path to the directory containing the library manually to the